Brief History of Alcoholics Anonymous in Ireland

 Fr.
-Tom Dunlea, an Irish priest running a Boy’s Town Home in Sydney, had noticed and been impressed with the gradual growth and success of the Sydney group.
-In 1946 he came back to Ireland on holiday and, while in Dublin, was asked by the Dublin “EVENING MAIL” to give an inter view on his Boy’s Home.
+Tom Dunlea, an Irish priest working In Australia, had noticed, and been impressed with the gradual growth and success of the Sydney group.
+In 1946 he came back to Ireland on holiday and while in Dublin, was asked by the Dublin Evening Mail to give an interview.
 Not alone did Fr.
-Tom give an account of his project, but he also spoke at some length on the success of the Sydney group of A.A...
-His ideas of how A.A. groups worked were, perhaps, not strictly accurate but it was the first introduction of A.A. to the general public in Ireland.
+Tom give an account of his project, but he also spoke at some length on the success of the Sydney group of A.A.
+It was the first introduction of A.A. to the general public in Ireland.

 At about the same time Conor F. was about three years sober, he had travelled to Ireland on holidays along with his wife.
 She read the Evening Mail article and suggested to him that he might do something about getting AA started in Ireland.
 While they were holidaying in Derry, he tried to get people interested but was told there were no alcoholics in the North to try the South.
 In the South he was told that problem drinkers here should join the Pioneers.